artagnon/bonak/README.md

 # Bonak ![logo](assets/bonak.png)

-Bonak is a research project that aims to formalize simplicial and cubical sets in Coq as a particular case of iterated parametricity translation.
-Prior to the start of the project, Hugo had worked out the rough type-theory of semi-cubical sets on pen-and-paper, and hypothesized that it could be formalized in Coq.
-The project started when Hugo and Ram met to test the hypothesis.
-They then met once a week for the next 2.5 years, to commit time to work on the project.
-The first commit was made on August 15, 2019, and the formalization of semi-simplicial and semi-cubical sets was completed on 22 February 2022.
+Bonak is an active hobby-research project around formalizing simplicial and cubical sets in [Rocq](https://rocq-prover.org) as a particular case of iterated parametricity translation.
+The project started when Hugo met Ram in late 2019, and they continue to meet online weekly to continue this line of research.

 The name _bonak_ comes from an imaginary monster in Daisy Johnson's novel [Everything Under](https://thebookerprizes.com/the-booker-library/books/everything-under), which was shortlisted for the Booker Prize in 2018.
 It happens to be an exciting read, and Ram had read the book at around the time this project started.

 Some features of this project:

 1. We do not make use of [HoTT](https://github.com/HoTT/HoTT), or any fancy libraries for that matter.
-Bonak is written is vanilla Coq, making use of the core standard library.
-In particular, we make heavy use of [SProp](https://coq.inria.fr/refman/addendum/sprop.html) for definitional proof irrelevance.
+Bonak is written is vanilla Rocq, making use of the core standard library.
+In particular, we make heavy use of [SProp](https://rocq-prover.org/doc/master/refman/addendum/sprop.html) for definitional proof irrelevance.
-2. Bonak has led to many bugs being filed and fixed in core Coq.
-It pushes the boundaries of proof assistant technology, and can serve as a benchmark against which to improve core Coq features.
-Coq 8.20 is required to build the current version.
+2. Bonak has led to many bugs being filed and fixed in core Rocq.
+It pushes the boundaries of proof assistant technology, and can serve as a benchmark against which to improve core Rocq features.
+Rocq 9.0 is required to build the current version.
-3. As the main contribution of Bonak is the Coq code, we have placed high emphasis on code cleanliness and readability.
+3. As the main contribution of Bonak is the Rocq code, we have placed high emphasis on code cleanliness and readability.
 As a result, it's quite pleasant to step through the code, and have a succinct goal at all times.
 4. Bonak is tiny!
-In ~900 lines of Coq code, we have managed to prove something remarkable.
+In ~900 lines of Rocq code, we have managed to prove something remarkable.
 We did have a lot of false starts, and tried various approaches, before settling on what we have today.

 ## Axioms